 During the fall and spring semesters, the seminary community comes together on Mondays for a thirty-minute chapel service (11:40pm–12:15pm).
 The purpose of chapel is twofold: (1) worship, expressed in the proclamation of the Word, prayer, and music; and (2) exposure to current issues and ministries.
 Our speakers include pastors, missionaries, faculty members, and other Christian leaders.
 Because chapel is an important component in pastoral training, the student’s spiritual formation, and the seminary educational experience, attendance is required.
 Students are asked to make every attempt to order their schedules in a way to adhere to chapel requirements.

 There are many ways to get involved in ministry at Shepherds.
-Whether it is through our connection to Colonial Baptist Church, our Shepherds 360 network of churches, or through our partnerships with other local churches and ministries, we do our best to make sure students are not only trained for ministry, but that they experience ministry as well!
+Whether it is through our connection to The Shepherd’s Church, our Shepherds 360 network of churches, or through our partnerships with other local churches and ministries, we do our best to make sure students are not only trained for ministry, but that they experience ministry as well!

 We are committed to helping students grow in Christ and identify God-given abilities by personal interaction within the seminary community.
 The strong academic curriculum that STS requires, combined with both a faculty of practicing ministers and the intentional mentoring and discipleship that takes place, provides a biblical foundation for spiritual growth, character formation, and development of practical skills.